Students are deemed officially registered and enrolled if they have complied with all of the following requirements:

 D) Seniors are those who have completed the prescribed subjects of the first three years of their curriculum, or have finished not less than 75 percent (75%) of the total number of units required in their course.

-Any student who has incurred during the semester absences beyond 20 percent (20%) of the required total number of class and laboratory periods in a given subject shall be marked “dropped” from the subject and shall not be given credit.
-A student who has incurred more than three (3) absences during the summer term shall not be entitled to credit.
+Any student who has incurred during the semester absences beyond 20% of the required total number of class and laboratory periods in a given subject shall not be re-admitted in the said subject and will be marked “dropped” and shall not be given credit.
+A student who has incurred more than three absences in a subject during the summer term shall not be re-admitted in that subject and shall not be given credit.

 Whenever a student has been absent from his/her class for two or more consecutive class meetings, a report thereof shall be sent by the faculty member concerned to the Dean, stating the reason/s for such absence.
-The Dean shall send for the student on the first day of his return to class, and/or notify his parents/guardian immediately.
+The Dean shall send for the student on the first day of his/her return to class, and/or notify his/her parents or guardian immediately.
 If the Dean believes circumstances so demand, he may refer the student to the Student Affairs Office for appropriate remedial action.

 A Leave of Absence (LOA) not to exceed two semesters shall be granted to students for meritorious reasons, taking into consideration the retention policy and the maximum residency requirement (MRR) of the University, and shall be subject to approval by the Vice President for Academic Affairs or the Chancellor upon the recommendation of the Dean.